Kitware/iMSTK/Docs/CodingGuide.md

 - `unique_ptr` and `shared_ptr` to indicate ownership
 - Take smart pointers as parameters only to indicate lifetime semantics
-    - A `Widget&` or `Widget*` is non owning, use when no transfer of ownership is occuring
+    - A `Widget&` or `Widget*` is non owning, use when no transfer of ownership is occurring
     - Take a `unique_ptr<Widget>` to express that a function assumes ownership of the `widget`
     - Take a `unique_ptr<Widget>&` to express that the function reseats the `widget`
     - Take a `shared_ptr<Widget>` to express that the function is part owner